TemApex/payday2-vtc/README.md

 **HUD Compatibility:**

 Realistically this works with every HUD mod because it only changes text, but certain HUD mods do have visual issues.
 [PDTH HUD](https://modworkshop.net/mod/19900) has issues with certain prompts, such as "You are being revived" or "You need X item".
 These prompts will display the interaction bar with no text.
-Any other HUD that adds a background to interaction prompts might have the same issue, but otherwise they should function normally - they will just look a bit weird.
+Any other HUD that adds a background to interaction prompts might have the same issue, but otherwise they should function normally - they will just look a bit strange.
+If you want to see if a HUD has issues just try it out and decide if it looks right or not.

-HUDs that I have personally tested and have no issues are: [MUI](https://modworkshop.net/mod/41187), [VanillaHUD+](https://modworkshop.net/mod/25629), and the default HUD.
+HUDs that I have personally tested and can confirm have no issues are: [MUI](https://modworkshop.net/mod/41187), [VanillaHUD+](https://modworkshop.net/mod/25629), and the default HUD.

 **Notes:**
 - There are probably a few obscure interactions that I've missed.
 Please report these if you find them.